mimoduo/mimogear/README.md

 #Mimogear

-Mimogear is a simple static site generator and a development framework.
+_Mimogear is a simple static site generator and a development framework_.
 It provides an environment for distributing html template files to the root of your site and a framework to help you write postcss/css and javascript with complete focus.

 ##Tools Used in Mimogear